holochain/holochain/docs/specs/src/hwp_4_formal.md

 system, including assumptions, architecture, integrity guarantees, and formal state model.

-**Purpose of this Section:** To provide an understanding of the functional requirements of Holochain and specify a technical implmentation of the cryptographic state transitions and application processes that enforce Holochain's integrity guarantees.
+**Purpose of this Section:** To provide an understanding of the functional requirements of Holochain and specify a technical implementation of the cryptographic state transitions and application processes that enforce Holochain's integrity guarantees.

 ## Definition of Foundational Principles